-SolrCloud fixes all those problems.
+SolrCloud addresses those limitations.
 There is support for distributing both the index process and the queries automatically, and ZooKeeper provides failover and load balancing.
-Additionally, every shard can also have multiple replicas for additional robustness.
+Additionally, every shard can have multiple replicas for additional robustness.

 In SolrCloud there are no masters or slaves.
 Instead, every shard consists of at least one physical replica, exactly one of which is a leader.
 Leaders are automatically elected, initially on a first-come-first-served basis, and then based on the ZooKeeper process described at http://zookeeper.apache.org/doc/trunk/recipes.html#sc_leaderElection..